We value our editorial independence, basing our comparison results, content and reviews on objective analysis without bias.

 Frequently asked questions about Allstate car insurance

 While Allstate’s online platform allows you to add, change or drop different coverage options on your policy, it doesn’t allow you to outright cancel your coverage.
-To do this, you’ll have to pick up the phone — and possibly send written notice of cancellation, as well.
-To learn more about cancelling an Allstate auto insurance policy, visit our guide to the topic.
+To do this, you’ll have to pick up the phone and possibly send written notice of cancellation.

 Yes, Allstate offers accident forgiveness for drivers enrolled in the accident forgiveness program.
 This program is considered a policy extra, which you may have to qualify for, and would result in slightly higher premiums.